Hurricane Wilma: Meteorological history

-The hurricane weakened over land, but re-intensified once it reached the Gulf of Mexico.
-Wilma accelerated to the northeast, steered by a powerful trough.
-After passing northwest of the Florida Keys, the hurricane struck southwestern Florida near Cape Romano on October 24 with winds of 120 mph.
-Wilma rapidly crossed the state and weakened, emerging into the Atlantic Ocean near Jupiter, Florida.
-The hurricane briefly re-intensified while passing north of the Bahamas, absorbing the smaller Tropical Storm Alpha to the east.
+The hurricane weakened over the Yucatán Peninsula to Category 2 intensity, but gradually re-strengthened once it reached the Gulf of Mexico, despite a significant increase in wind shear.
+Wilma re-intensified into a Category 3 hurricane early on October 24 as it accelerated to the northeast, steered by a powerful trough.
+After passing northwest of the Florida Keys, the hurricane struck southwestern Florida near Cape Romano around 10:30 UTC with winds of 120 mph.
+Wilma rapidly crossed the state and weakened to a Category 2 hurricane, emerging into the Atlantic Ocean near Jupiter.
+The cyclone briefly re-intensified to a Category 3 hurricane while passing north of the Bahamas later on October 24 while absorbing the smaller Tropical Storm Alpha to the east.
 The hurricane passed west of Bermuda on October 25.
-After cold air and wind shear penetrated the core of convection, Wilma transitioned into an extratropical cyclone on October 26 to the south of Nova Scotia before it was absorbed by another extratropical storm a day later over Atlantic Canada.
+After cold air and wind shear penetrated the core of convection, Wilma transitioned into an extratropical cyclone on October 26 approximately 230 mi southeast of Halifax, Nova Scotia, before it was absorbed by another extratropical storm a day later over Atlantic Canada.

 Records

-At 18:01 UTC on October 19, a Hurricane Hunters dropsonde measured a barometric pressure of 884 mbar in the eye of Wilma, along with sustained winds of 23 mph; the wind value suggested that the central pressure was slightly lower, estimated at 882 mbar.
-This is the lowest central pressure on record for any Atlantic hurricane, breaking the previous record of 888 mbar set by Hurricane Gilbert in 1988.
+At 08:01 UTC on October 19, a dropsonde from a hurricane hunter measured a barometric pressure of 884 mbar in the eye of Wilma, along with sustained winds of 23 mph; the wind value suggested that the central pressure was slightly lower, estimated at 882 mbar.
+This is the lowest central pressure on record for any Atlantic hurricane, breaking the previous record of 888 mbar set by Hurricane Gilbert in 1988; this value is also the tenth-lowest recorded worldwide officially.
 Wilma's intensification rate broke all records in the basin, with a 24–hour pressure drop of 97 mbar; this also broke the record set by Gilbert.
 At the hurricane's peak intensity, the Hurricane Hunters estimated the eye of Wilma contracted to a record minimum diameter of 2.3 mi.

 While striking Mexico, it dropped torrential rainfall on the offshore Isla Mujeres.
-Over 24 hours, a rain gauge recorded 1633.98 mm of precipitation, which set a record in Mexico for the nation's highest 24–hour rainfall total, as well as the highest 24 hour rainfall total in the western hemisphere.
+Over 24 hours, a rain gauge recorded 1633.98 mm of precipitation, which set a record in Mexico for the nation's highest 24–hour rainfall total, as well as the highest 24–hour rainfall total in the western hemisphere.

-When Tropical Storm Wilma formed on October 17, it became the first named "W" storm in the basin since naming began in 1950.
-Wilma remained the only W-named storm until Tropical Storm Wilfred in 2020, later followed by Tropical Storm Wanda in the next season.
+When Tropical Storm Wilma formed on October 17, it became the 21st named storm of 2005 season, which broke the record for most tropical cyclones in a single season, 20, set in 1933.
+An additional unnamed subtropical storm was added to 2005's tally after the season was over, making Wilma actually the 22nd storm of the season.
+With Wilma, an entire alphabetic 21-name list was fully used up for the first time, necessitating the naming of subsequent storms in that season by letters of the Greek alphabet.
+No season would again have 22 storms or make use of the Greek alphabet for storm names until 2020.